 “No, that would be more typical of Covid-19, but this was fluid that she wasn’t able to clear from her body due to the kidney failure.”
 He replaced his glasses and sighed at the papers he held in his hand.

 “I don’t remember my mother having kidney problems.”

 “It doesn’t mean she did before.
 Not pre-existing.”
 Again, that penetrating stare.

 “Covid attacks the kidneys?”
-I felt like he wanted me to draw the information out of him with a syringe.
+He seemed to want me to draw the information out of him with a syringe.

 “We don’t know.”